What is the Bot Framework SDK?

-Azure Bot Service provides tools to build, test, deploy, and manage intelligent bots all in one place.
-Through the use of modular and extensible framework provided by the SDK, tools, templates, and AI services developers can create bots that use speech, understand natural language, handle questions and answers, and more.
+The Bot Framework, along with the Azure Bot Service, provides tools to build, test, deploy, and manage intelligent bots, all in one place.
+The Bot Framework includes a modular and extensible SDK for building bots, as well as tools, templates, and related AI services.
+With this framework, developers can create bots that use speech, understand natural language, handle questions and answers, and more.

 What is a bot?